envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What are the cons of using BH?
 A: 1.Slow lookup (it must be taken into account that many times there is a method to find the minimum or maximum which is O(1) - (it all depends if it is a min heap or max heap))

+#### C17

+Q: What is a Trie (aka prefix tree)?
+A: A Trie is a unique type of tree that is an efficient infromation retrieval data structure.
+It commonly uses alphabetical characters to store data, like words.
+Often used to implement auto-correct for typing.
+In most cases it can outperform BSTs, hash tables and most others data structures.
+It will depend on what type of search we are doing

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie